1 - 10 of 13 results

 back to top

-Voluntary plans may be an option for an employer who want to operate their own paid family and/or medical leave programs.
+Voluntary plans may be an option for an employer who wants to operate their own paid family or medical leave programs.
 Employers must apply and be approved to operate a voluntary plan.
-For the first three years of a voluntary plan’s existence, reapproval is required every year.
-After three years, reapproval is required only if the employer makes changes to the plan.
 More information is available on our voluntary plan page.back to top

 Voluntary plans are employer-run paid family and/or medical leave insurance programs.
 Employers can choose to use a voluntary plan for family leave, medical … more